-Although NO gas therapy is promising in wound healing, the burst release and uncontrollable delivery of NO greatly limited its applications.
-To solve this problem, researchers have developed different NO donors, which were loaded in or conjugated onto different biomaterial vectors, to develop a series of NO-releasing biomaterials for vie biomedical applications.^{7, 31, 37-47} Recently, mimicking 1918399047666 naturally occurring NO synthetic enzymes, various NO synthetic enzyme mimics has also been developed, to catalyze the production and release of NO from L-arginine.^{19,31,37} In this review, we will summarize the recent progresses in the development of different NO donors, NO-releasing biomaterials, and NO synthetic enzyme mimics, and highlight their application potentials in wound treatment, especially in chronic wound treatment (Scheme 1).
-Solitics.
+Although NO gas therapy is promising in wound healing, the burst release and uncontrollable delivery of NO greatly limits its applications.
+To solve this problem, researchers have developed different NO donors, which were loaded into or conjugated onto different biomaterial vectors, to develop a series of NO-releasing biomaterials for biomedical applications.7,31,37-47 Recently, mimicking the function of naturally occurring NO synthetic enzymes, various NO synthetic enzyme mimics has also been developed, to catalyze the production and release of NO from L-arginine.
+In this review, we will summarize the recent progresses in the development of different NO donors, NO-releasing biomaterials, and NO synthetic enzyme mimics, and highlight their application potentials in wound treatment, especially in chronic wound treatment (Scheme 1).